 Berkshire Hathaway’s acquisitions

-Kinder Morgan has been impacted by weakness in its carbon-dioxide segment and depressed commodities prices.
-Berkshire Hathaway’s energy division posted revenues of $4.2 billion in 4Q15 for its BHE subsidiary, compared to $4.3 billion during the same quarter last year.
+Kinder Morgan has been impacted by weakness in its Carbon Dioxide segment and depressed commodities prices.
+Berkshire Hathaway’s Energy division posted revenues of $4.3 billion in 2Q16 for its BHE subsidiary, as compared to $4.5 billion during the same quarter last year.
 The fall was mainly due to lower revenues from NV Energy, Northern Powergrid, and other energy businesses.

 Power stations and natural gas

 BHE also operates a diversified portfolio of independent power projects and the second-largest residential real estate brokerage company and franchise network in the United States.
 It also owns two domestic regulated interstate natural gas pipeline companies.
 Outside the United States, BHE operates two regulated electricity distribution businesses in the United Kingdom.

 BHE’s earnings before taxes rose to $666 million in 2Q16, as compared to $649 million during the same quarter last year.
 Earnings for PacifiCorp rose due to lower energy and natural gas costs.

 Berkshire competes with utility operators and asset managers such as Kohlberg Kravis Roberts & Company (KKR), Blackstone Group (BX), and other major players that make up part of the Utilities Select Sector SPDR ETF (XLU).